Paschke duality and assembly maps: Cstar -categorical model for the analytic assembly map

 Let $Y$ be any object in $G\BC$ and $X$ be in $G\UBC$.
 Then we have a diagram in $\nCcat$ which is natural in $X$, where the lower sequence is exact, and where the square commutes.
-If we apply $\Kcat$ and use the Definition \ref{qrogijeqoifefewfefewqffe}, then we get the (natural in $X$) commuting diagram { }The lower sequence is a fibre sequence by the exactness of $\Kcat$, and the upper sequence is an instance of the cone sequence \eqref{wefqwefqewewfwdqewdewdqede}.
-We now argue that the left vertical morphism is an equivalence.
+If we apply $\Kcat$ and use Definition \ref{qrogijeqoifefewfefewqffe}, then we get the (natural in $X$) commutative diagram { }The lower sequence is a fibre sequence by the exactness of $\Kcat$ (\cite[Thm.~1.32.5]{KKG} or \cite[Prop.{14.7}]{cank}), and the upper sequence is an instance of the cone sequence \eqref{wefqwefqewewfwdqewdewdqede}.
+We now argue that the left vertical morphism is an equivalence (essentially the same argument as for the left vertical arrow in \eqref{qfwefeeqfeqfqwfqewwfeqwf}).
 First of all for every $n$ in $\nat $ the inclusion

-is a unitary equivalence by \cite[Lem.\ 5.6]{coarsek}, where $Z_{n}:=[0,n]\times X\times Y$ has the structures induced from $\cO(X)\otimes Y$.
+is a unitary equivalence by \cite[Lem.\ 6.10(2)]{coarsek}, where $Z_{n}:=[0,n]\times X\times Y$ has the structures induced from $\cO(X)\otimes Y$.
 The inclusion $X\otimes Y\to Z_{n}$ given by $(x,y)\mapsto (0,x,y)$ is a coarse equivalence.
 Hence the induced map is an equivalence for every $n$ in $\nat$.
-We now use that by definition and that $\Kcat$ commutes with filtered colimits by \cite[Thm.\ 12.4]{cank} (asserting that $\Kcat$ is finitary).
+We now use that by definition and that $\Kcat$ commutes with filtered colimits by \cite[Thm.\ 14.4]{cank}.
 Hence we get an equivalence induced by the canonical inclusion.
 This is exactly the left vertical arrow in \eqref{friuhiufhqiwfewfqwefqfqewf}.